leequarella/VirtualMerchant-Ruby/README.md

-A gem from processing credit cards with VirtualMerchant's API.
+A gem for processing credit cards with VirtualMerchant's API.

 ```ruby